 Earnings, metal rally spur record high for European stocks

-April 15 (Reuters) - European stocks hit a record high on Thursday as a rally in commodity prices lifted miners, while some positive earnings reports offset worries about the pace of COVID-19 vaccination in the continent.
+April 15 (Reuters) - European stocks hit a record high on Thursday as a rally in commodity prices lifted miners, while some positive earnings reports offset worries about the pace of COVID-19 vaccination.

-The pan-European STOXX 600 index .STOXX inched up 0.3% in its third session of gains, with miners and travel stocks leading the rise.
+The pan-European STOXX 600 index .STOXX was up 0.4% in its third session of gains, with miners .SXPP leading the rise.
+Travel & leisure stocks .SXTP hit a record high earlier in the session.

 UK's commodity-heavy FTSE 100 .FTSE outperformed as a surge in metals prices lifted shares of companies such as Rio Tinto RIO.L, Anglo American AAL.L and BHP BHPB.L.
 MET/L

-French advertising group Publicis PUBP.PA gained 2.6% as it returned to organic growth for the first time since before the COVID-19 pandemic.
+French advertising group Publicis PUBP.PA gained 3.7% as it returned to organic growth for the first time since before the COVID-19 pandemic.
+Shares in British rival WPP WPP.L rose 0.4%.

+German real estate companies Deutsche Wohnen DWNG.DE, LEG Immobilien LEGn.DE and TAG Immobilien TEGG.DE rose between 0.9% and 3.5% after the Constitutional Court ruled that a law putting a rent cap on apartments in Berlin is invalid.

 (Reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta)